 These super moist and tender peach upside down mini cakes are bursting with peaches in every bite.
 Easy to make, this recipe is a keeper for that indulgent peach season!

-Every single bite bursts with juicy fruits, thanks to overload of peach cubes in the batter.
-And you won’t even miss frosting, as these mini cakes are topped with brown sugar glazed peach slices.
+- You won’t even miss the frosting, as these mini cakes are topped with brown sugar glazed peach slices.

 While it might look a bit complicated, it’s truly easy to make these mini cakes.
 Watch how I made this cake on Instagram.

-- Slice couple of peaches into thin slices, then cube the rest for the batter.
+- Slice 2 peaches into thin slices, then cube the rest for the batter.
 No need to peel the peaches!

 - Then arrange 3 slices of peach in each muffin cup over the butter and brown sugar.
 (Fan them out nicely!
 It’ll look pretty once cooked. ;))

 Yes, you can slice 1 tablespoon of butter into 12 pieces.

 Cut a tablespoon of butter in two equal sizes, then cut each one into two equal pieces.
 Then finely, slice each piece into 3 equal parts.